samizdatonline/samizdat/README.md

 * */site* - public files served from /.
 This includes index.html, css, etc.
 * *index.mjs* - the server root

+The resource module hard codes data on domains and sites.
+This should instead be provided by the root server where tools for administering the network should be hosted.

+> NOTE: The only environment variables are PROFILE and PORT.
+If PROFILE is set to DEV,
+> it causes the site urls to include the port.
+In /etc/hosts you can then point the
+> site urls to localhost to run in a dev environment.

 ## Systems Config
 The server listens on port 3000, http requests for all incoming domains are routed to localhost:3000.